 Central heat pump system is designed to cool or heat a condition space by providing cooling in the summer and heating in the winter.
 The cooling is accomplished by metering liquid refrigerant with the use of a metering device to control the amount of liquid refrigerant entering the evaporator.
 This liquid then evaporates by absorbing heat from the condition space by the use of a fan motor.
 The refrigerant at this stage turns to low pressure gas, which then travels back to the compressor to be compressed and starts the process all over.
 The heating process occurs in the opposite way by the use of a four way reversing valve.
 This valve changes the flow of the refrigerant so that the system is now conditioning the outside or pulling heat from the outside (due to the refrigerant being colder than the outside temperature) and dumping it inside the space.

-Heat Pump Service, Repair and Install
+When should a Heat Pump Service, Repair and Install?

 Heat Pump Service – it is recommended by the manufacturer to have your system inspect and service once per year.